Winnipeg Blue Bombers

-WFC also controls Valour FC Inc., whose object is to operate a professional soccer club in Winnipeg, and participate in the Canadian Premier League (CPL).

 History

 Beginnings

 The first football team in Winnipeg was formed in 1879, named the Winnipeg Rugby Football Club.
-On June 10, 1930, the Winnipeg Tammany Tigers, who were in financial difficulty, disbanded and merged with some of the other teams in the city to create the new Winnipeg Rugby Football Club, known unofficially and simply as the Winnipegs or even the shorter 'Pegs, (Note: The team was literally known by this one word name.
+On June 10, 1930, the Winnipeg Tammany Tigers, who were in financial difficulty, disbanded and merged with some of the other teams in the city to create the new Winnipeg Rugby Football Club, known unofficially and simply as the Winnipegs or even the shorter Pegs, (Note: The team was literally known by this one word name.
 This was common practice among sportswriters of the era, to refer to a team, even one with a nickname, by its city; for a demonstration, see George Will's Men at Work, for historical references to the Bostons (Red Sox) or the New Yorks (Yankees).) adopting the colours green and white.
 The Winnipegs played their first game against St.John's Rugby Football Club on June 13, 1930 at Carruthers Park in the North End of the city, losing 7–3.

 In 1932, the Winnipegs and St. John's joined and adopted blue and gold as their colours.
 In 1933 they also absorbed the Garrison Rugby Club football team.
 The Winnipegs played in the Manitoba Rugby Football Union from 1930 to 1935.
 Prior to the move to Osborne Stadium in 1935, the team played at Carruthers Park, River Park, and Wesley Park.